Iran breaches 2015 nuclear deal's stockpile limit: sources

 Trump has called for negotiations with Iran with “no preconditions”, but Tehran has ruled out talks until the United States returns to the nuclear pact and drops its sanctions.

-Additional reporting by Babak Dehghanpisheh in Geneva; Writing by Parisa Hafezi; Editing by John Stonestreet and Kevin Liffey
+Additional reporting by Babak Dehghanpisheh in Geneva; Francois Murphy in Vienna; Writing by Parisa Hafezi; Editing by Kevin Liffey